 Content creation and blogging are so important for generating traffic and leads.
 Still, less than 15% of financial advisors are blogging, those that are we found, are not blogging effectively.

 A lot of business owners think blogging is a pointless exercise, a waste of their valuable time or they just think their posts would be boring.
 This is simply not true and needs debunking.

 They know their industry, what their clients are after and are passionate about delivering results for clients and themselves.
 Think of it this way, if you’re good at what you do and you’re passionate about your work, why wouldn’t you want to talk about it?

 Tip: Don’t treat your blog as a way for promotion, treat it as a way of offering visitors useful, educational information that they’ll come back again for more.

-Of course I use blogging as an important example, but there far more things that can go under the umbrella term ‘content’:
+Of course, I use blogging as an important example, but they’re far more things that can go under the umbrella term ‘content’:

 - Cheat Sheets